 Energy efficient buzzwords to use are High-efficiency windows and LED lights.
 The addition of the right windows can reduce an energy bill by up to 15 percent.
+Window tinting can reduce it even more.
 The home’s ‘green’ rating will increase with the use of LED lights; with a cost of $7, you get excellent light quality and an expected life of 23 years.

 Improvements in energy efficiency can boost sale prices between 1 and 3 percent.

 Features that once used to symbolize luxury now are associated with stress-free environments.
 Stain-prone counters or dust catching carpets are now valued for the fact that they do the work for you.
 Younger generations want to entertain more and clean less, making these features as popular today but for different reasons.
 Outside of these additions, new buyers will want to be sure that heating, plumbing and electricity are all in working order so that maintenance is not an immediate issue.
 With most of their money spent on a down payment, these systems need worry free at the time of the sale.